13pixlar/sticky-list/readme.txt

 == Frequently Asked Questions ==

+= The plugin is activated but doesnt seem to work =

+Sometimes after an upgrade Gravity Forms will fail to reactivate add-ons properly.
+Just deactivate and activate Sticky List manually from the plugins page in the WordPress admin.

 = The list is empty, why? =

 You need to check "Show in list" on the fields that you would like to appear in the list.
 This is done in the form editor when edtiting a field.